jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-05-01-plutarch-checkpoint.md

 ---
 layout: post
-title: Plutarch.
-"On Listening to Lectures"
+title: "Plutarch. \"On Listening to Lectures\""
 categories: maxims
 ---